pikeyang/pikeyang.github.io/source/_posts/CV-some-tips.md

 Suppose that I have a conv layer which outputs an (N,F,H,W)(N,F,H,W) shaped tensor where:

-- NN is the batch size
+- N is the batch size
-- FF is the number of convolutional filters
+- F is the number of convolutional filters
 - H,WH,W are the spatial dimensions

 Suppose this output is fed into a conv layer with F1F1 1x1 filters, zero padding and stride 1.
 Then the output of this 1x1 conv layer will have shape (N,F1,H,W)(N,F1,H,W).